Common Name: creeping liriope

 Easily grown in average, medium, well-drained soil in full sun to part shade.
 Prefers moist, fertile soils in part shade.
 Spreads quickly by underground rhizomes to form colonies, and can be quite aggressive.
 Mow in early spring to remove old foliage.

-This Liriope species is a rhizomatous, grass-like perennial which forms a clump of narrow, arching, glossy, dark green leaves (to 1/4" wide) typically growing 9-15" high.
+Liriope spicata is a rhizomatous, grass-like perennial which forms a clump of narrow, arching, glossy, dark green leaves (to 1/4" wide) typically growing 9-15" high.
 Erect flower spikes with pale lavender to white flowers arise, somewhat hidden, among the leaves in late summer.
 Flowers often give way to blackish berries in fall.
 Evergreen in the South, but can turn brown considerably in areas with cold winters such as St. Louis.

 No serious insect or disease problems.
 Watch for slugs or snails.